icefairy2/HPC-Lab/assig4/README.md

 EXECUTABLE=superuseful
 ```

-The profile data can be found in the *superuseful* folder (gprof-no-call-graph.txt)
+The profile data can be found in the *ex1* folder (gprof-no-call-graph.txt)

 ### 2. Use compiler options such that kernel1 and kernel2 show up in the call graph.
 Is the resulting profile still useful?